-In January 2024, the Depart of English voted to implement a new attendance policy.
+In January 2024, the Department of English voted to implement a new attendance policy.
 This policy provides consistency across all courses in the department.
 As such, it also represents a compromise between many different faculty with different classroom approaches and different pedagogies.

 The policy provides consistency and flexibility.